 Late Work: Students are expected to complete all of the assigned projects and readings on time.
-Late projects will automatically be penalized 4 points per day (see below).
+Late projects will automatically be penalized 1 point per business day (see below).
 No projects will be accepted more than one week (5 business days) after the original due date.